North Iceland Family Adventure

 Itinerary

 After arriving in Akureyri, collect your rental car and drive to your hotel.
-Depending on your arrival time, you may want to visit Akureyri Botanical Garden or relax in the new Forest Lagoon (opening June 2022) on the town’s outskirts.
+Depending on your arrival time, you may want to visit Akureyri Botanical Garden or relax in the new Forest Lagoon (opened June 2022) on the town’s outskirts.
 If you fancy a longer drive, head over the pass 30-40 minutes to Godafoss, a stunning horseshoe-shaped waterfall divided into two sections 9-17m tall.
 Back in Akureyri, dinner options range from fish and chips to fine Nordic cuisine.
 Down by the harbour, Bryggjan is a good family option offering everything from local seafood and lamb to various pizzas.
 Spend 3 nights at Hotel Kjarnalundur.

-north iceland godafoss waterfall istk
+iceland north godafoss winter sunrise 2 istk

 Today, venture further afield, perhaps driving to the Lake Myvatn area where you’ll need at least 3-4hrs to experience all that the area has to offer.
 A ring road around the lake takes you to volcanic highlights such as Dimmuborgir lava field where twisted basalt formations are riddled with legends of trolls and elves and Hverfjall explosion crater, which you can scale on a rough but well-trodden path.
 There's also Grjotagja lava cave and the Skutustadagigar pseudocraters.
 You should also visit the Namaskard Pass where a mountainside is pockmarked with boiling mud pits and hissing fumaroles, and take a dip in the Nature Baths.
 An hour’s drive to the east of Lake Mývatn, Dettifoss is well worth a visit.